dsofts-it/Dsofts/DEPLOY_RENDER.md

 Overview

-You will deploy two services from your GitHub repo:
+You will deploy three services from your GitHub repo:
 - Backend (Node/Express) at https://dsofts-server.onrender.com
 - Frontend (Vite static site) at https://dsofts-client.onrender.com
+- Admin (Vite static site) at https://dsofts-admin.onrender.com

 This repo already includes render.yaml which lets Render set up both with one click.
 Alternatively you can create them manually in the dashboard.